Find A Loving Friend Today

 Adopting a dog is a great way to enhance your life and the life of the dog you rescue!

-Check our available dogs and available cats to see what dogs we have available for adoption.
+Check our available dogs to see what dogs we have available for adoption.
 This information is updated nightly.
-Each dog’s bio information will be listed, which include whether the dog is available at the shelter or in foster care.
-You may meet the dogs at the shelter 10-5, Tues-Sat (1102 W Hatcher in Phoenix), or contact the foster family to meet a dog in foster care.
+Each pet’s bio information will be listed, which include whether the pet is available at the shelter or in foster care.
+You may meet the dogs at the shelter 11-6, Tues-Sunday (1102 W Hatcher Road, Phoenix, 85021).

 - Do you have any other dogs and how will they react to a new dog?